potsed/GridOS/index.md

 project: Grid OS
 ---

+{: .warning }
+GridOS is only in it's conception phase, there is still much work to do.
+Contributions are welcome.

 {{ page.project }} takes a different approach to agility, unlike other so called frameworks which prescribe specific and dare we say rigid ways of working - we recognize that every organisation is unique and has individualized requirements.

 Creating a bespoke agile environment should not be any more challenging than employing an unsafe, one size fits all framework.
 We believe that agility should be characteristic of the entire business not a set of methods attached to the business or worse, in small pockets of the business.